-The gross annual target return is 4.25% with a minimum of 4%.
+The gross annual target return is 5.1%.
 I personally don’t use this account at the moment as all my investing is done through the Manual Loan Investment Account (see below).

 3. The Great British Business Account (GBBA) – £1 min, no current max investment